 Most of our clients are referred by an agency or training provider such as Job Centre Plus, County Training or colleges.
 Referral agencies should use the standard application form provided in the 'Find out more and make an application' section.

 We welcome the involvement of agencies in applications: their support can be the key to a client's successful transport loan and long term employment prospects.
 We can meet a client at your centre or offices.
 If your client has needs that cannot be met by our standard offer, we may be able to work with you to provide a personalised transport solution.

 Please let us know if you would like someone from Wheels2Work to deliver a presentation or workshop on our scheme to staff or clients.

 In Telford & Wrekin we are able to offer one-off or short term help by referral only.
 More details can be found below.
 Contact us to request a referral form.

-Information for clients who have a vehicle on loan from Wheels 2 Work or are preparing to start their loan.
+Information for clients who have a vehicle on loan from Wheels2Work, or who are preparing to start their loan.

 The scheme loans Kymco Agility 125cc scooters, Honda Vision 50cc and 110cc scooters.